awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-invalidation.md

 + Get a distribution invalidation using [GetInvalidation](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-cloudfront-2018-11-05.html#getinvalidation)\.
 + List distributions using [ListInvalidations](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-cloudfront-2018-11-05.html#listinvalidations)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using Amazon CloudFront, see the [Amazon CloudFront Developer Guide](Amazon CloudFront Developer Guide)\.

-## Create a Distribution Invalidation<a name="create-a-distribution-invalidation"></a>
+## Create a distribution invalidation<a name="create-a-distribution-invalidation"></a>

 Create a CloudFront distribution invalidation by specifying the path location for the files you need to remove\.
 This example invalidates all files in the distribution, but you can identify specific files under `Items`\.